tianyima2000/tianyima2000.github.io/_pages/about.md

 ---

 #### About me
-I am a first-year PhD student at the Statistical Laboratory, University of Cambridge, supervised by [Prof Richard Samworth](https://www.statslab.cam.ac.uk/~rjs57/) and [Dr Tengyao Wang](https://personal.lse.ac.uk/wangt60/).
+I am a PhD student at the Statistical Laboratory, University of Cambridge, supervised by [Prof Richard Samworth](https://www.statslab.cam.ac.uk/~rjs57/) and [Dr Tengyao Wang](https://personal.lse.ac.uk/wangt60/).
 Before that, I obtained my MMath and BA degrees in Mathematics from the University of Cambridge in July 2023.

 #### Research interests
 I am broadly interested in robust statistics, missing data, and high-dimensional statistics.
 In particular, I focus on developing and studying the theoretical properties of algorithms that are robust to outliers, missing data or heavy-tailed distributions.